Types of 1099 Tax Forms: Each Form Explained

 1099-B: Proceeds from Broker and Barter Exchange Transactions

-Form 1099-B reports income from broker and barter exchange transactions.
+IRS Form 1099-B reports income from broker and barter exchange transactions.

-The 1099-B is generally for income from stock sales.
+This form is generally for income from stock sales.
 Brokers should issue a Form 1099-B to individuals who sold stock and received cash or other property from a corporation.

 You might receive a Form 1099-B if you buy and sell corporate stock through a brokerage.